brikis98/yevgeniy-brikman-homepage/_posts/2024-07-03-starter-villain.md

 date: "2024-07-03"
 ---

 A fun read.
 The book is a tongue-in-cheek comedy about a regular guy inheriting his uncle's super villain business.
-There are some genuinely funny moments and it's silly, light-hearted, and amusing throughout.
+There are some genuinely funny moments, and it's silly, light-hearted, and amusing throughout.

 ## Rating